 Here are some easy ways you can improve your hand hygiene to help avoid illness during flu season.

 Warm water cleans best.
 Although warm water isn’t hot enough to kill germs, it’s more effective than cold water because it removes the oils from your hands that can harbor germs.
 Be sure to rub your hands together vigorously for at least 20 seconds—as long as it takes to hum “Twinkle Twinkle Little Star.”
 Be sure to wash between your fingers and under your fingernails.
 If you’re in a public restroom, shut the faucet off with a paper towel and use it to turn the doorknob.

-Washing your hands as soon as you get home is the key to staying healthy during the flu season.
+Washing your hands with our orange hand soap as soon as you get home is the key to staying healthy during the flu season.
 It goes without saying that you should always wash your hands after using the bathroom, but don’t forget to also wash before eating.
 If you find yourself coughing and sneezing during the day, wash your hands more frequently to help prevent the spread of germs to others.

 Don’t sneeze or cough into hands

 To avoid spreading germs, be sure to cough or sneeze into a tissue, not your hands.
 If you don’t have a tissue available, cough or sneeze into your shirt sleeve instead.

 If the store offers sanitizing wipes, use one to clean your shopping cart or basket handle before you grab it to help reduce your chance of picking up a virus.
 Your shopping cart has probably come into contact with a lot of people during the day, some of whom could be ill.